konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

   </activity>
   ```

-  InstallStart activity performs initial validation checks and delegates the remaining process to `PackageInstallerActivity`.
+  `InstallStart` activity performs initial validation checks and delegates the remaining process to `PackageInstallerActivity`.

   - **PackageInstallerActivity**

-    The PackageInstallerActivity retrieves session details committed by the client app using `PackageInstaller.getSessionInfo(sessionId)`.
-It accesses the apk file stored by PackageInstallerService, typically located at `/data/app/vmdl${random-digital}.tmp/base.apk`.
+    The `PackageInstallerActivity` retrieves session details committed by the client app using `PackageInstaller.getSessionInfo(sessionId)`.
+It accesses the apk file saved by `PackageInstallerService`, typically located at `/data/app/vmdl${random-digital}.tmp/base.apk`.
 The activity parses the apk to extract metadata, such as the application’s icon and name, and displays a dialog prompting the user to confirm or cancel the installation.
     ![user-approval-dialog](/assets/images/android-application-installation/user-approval-dialog.png),

     ```